imranhasan22/handbook_imran/oop.md

                 Library1 has Member1 (object relationship)
 ```
 ## Behavioral Diagrams
+Behavior Diagrams are used to model the dynamic aspects of a system—essentially, how the system behaves over time.
+They represent interactions, activities, and the flow of information or control within the system.
+These diagrams are particularly helpful for understanding what actions the system or its objects perform and how they interact.
+### Use Case Diagram
 It represents the system's functional requirements from an end-user's perspective.

 __Components:__